vgandari/tok/README.md

 # topic, but you may feel the need to include these topics anyway for
 # completeness.
 This is where you should tell tok to include these
 # files.
-# They will appear after this topic in the final document.
+# They will appear later in the final document.
 # If there are any files included in the document that are not required
 # for any of the files passed to tok in the command line, an appendix
 # will be generated.